girlguidinghertfordshire/ggherts/about-us/resources/index.md

 ### Girlguiding Hertfordshire Photograph Consent Forms
 {:#photoconsent}

 A photo consent form should be used when submitting photographs for county publicity and when sending Share articles.

+[Updated GDPR and photo consent guidance](/assets/docs/2023/gdpr-and-photo-guidance.pdf){:target="_blank"}{:rel="noopener"}{:.btn.btn-primary.download-link}

 You can submit consent either via the online forms or use the Word versions.